-NewEnglandTravelPlanner.com Logo Augusta, Maine Guide
+NewEnglandTravelPlanner.com Logo Augusta, Maine Travel Guide

-There was a trading settlement here in 1628, but it didn't last.
 Fort Western, built in 1724, did survive and became the base for shipping timber, cedar shakes (shingles), fish and furs down the Kennebec in ships built here.
-In 1827, Augusta became Maine's capital.

 I looked in vain for the good delis and taverns filled with lawyers and lobbyists one usually finds near a state capitol.